DOI-USGS/ISIS3/APIdefinition.md

-**User-facing command-line and GUI programs**: program name, argument list, argument defaults, configuration or preference names and their defaults, and for those programs with structured output files, the structure and contents of those output files are analogous to the return signatures of code-level structures.
+**User-facing command-line and GUI programs**: program name, argument list, argument defaults, configuration or preference names and their defaults, and for those programs with structured output files, the structure of those output files are analogous to the return signatures of code-level structures.

 This guidance may be more straightforward to understand and apply